magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.md

 <!-- used in Checkout -->
 The Magento collapsible widget converts a header/content pair into an accordion, where the content is collapsed or expanded on the header click.

-Unlike the accordion widget is that collapsible is intialized for one title/content pair, while accordion can be initialized for a set of title/contents pairs.
+Unlike the accordion widget is that collapsible is initialized for one title/content pair, while accordion can be initialized for a set of title/contents pairs.

 To "bind" several instances of collapsible widget, the <code>collateral</code> option is used.